-Each application will be determined on its own merit, however each consent granted will be subject to the standard conditions and any other conditions the licensing authority deems necessary for the promotion of the licensing objectives.
+Each application will be determined on its own merit, however each consent granted will be subject to the standard conditions and any other conditions the Markets Service deems necessary for the promotion of the licensing objectives.

-The licensing authority will have powers to impose such conditions that have been agreed through mediation with responsible authorities or interested persons.
+The Markets Service will have powers to impose such conditions that have been agreed through mediation with responsible authorities or interested persons.